4 Best Spray Paints for Metal Surfaces of 2022 – Reviews & Buyer’s Guide

 The Rust-Oleum 7251830-6PK is a great choice for people who want the best metallic colors you can get in a formulation that will adhere well to metal.
 This spray paint is oil-based and comes with inherent rust-resistant properties that makes it good for situations where you want to protect and beautify.
 It comes with a shiny finish, due to the inclusion of lustrous metallic flakes which can be hard to find in other metallic paints, which often end up dull and boring.
 It’s also a paint designed for interior and exterior use, so you can feel good about applying it in almost every circumstance.

 You’ll also find that this spray paint is very durable, standing up to the elements and use.
 One small complaint is that this formulation is a very slow-drying spray paint.
 While other brands may be done in minutes, you could expect this spray paint to take 24 hours to dry, and it will probably be tacky to the touch for the duration.
-However, that’s a small problem given the other upsides to this paint, which make it the best overall spray paint for metal.
+However, that’s a small problem given the other upsides to this paint, which make it overall the best spray paint for metal.

 2. PlastiKote Premium Enamel Spray Paint for Metal